How Network Topology Affects the Strength of Dangerous Power Grid Perturbations: Introduction

-Using these two distance-based stability measures, we conduct a detailed study on the effect of network topology on power grid stability.
-Nodes with a low basin stability bound indicate that a low perturbation strength is required to cause permanent grid synchrony loss.
+Using the two distance-based stability measures, we conducted a detailed study on the effect of network topology on the stability of the power grid.
+Nodes with a low basin stability bound indicate that a low perturbation strength is required to cause permanent loss of grid synchrony.
 On the other hand, nodes with a low survivability bound indicate that a low perturbation strength is required to cause undesirable transients in the system, which do not necessarily lead to loss of grid synchrony.
-In this study, we outline the local network topology that results in low single-node stability.
+In this study, based on distance-based stability quantifiers and a novel method of quantifying the strength of power grid perturbations, we outline the local network topology that results in low single-node stability {and uncover a previously unknown, new class of highly vulnerable nodes.}

 This paper is organized as follows.
 The power grid model, methods of stability quantification, and a classification scheme of network nodes are presented in section~\ref{sec:methods}.
 Section \ref{sec:results} describes the results, and section \ref{sec:conclusion} concludes the work.